PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/6. Demo/demo_notes.md

 Explain:

-- Content is not assumed to be correct — it is evaluated
+- Content is evaluated regularly on various dimensions and scored on a scale of 1-5
-- Each dimension is scored:
+- Each of the following dimensions are scored:
   - Accuracy
   - Completeness
   - Consistency